shalanah/shalanah/README.md

 <!-- I develop tools that help users craft everything from <a href="https://shalanah.com/snowflake">paper snowflakes</a> and <a href="https://shalanah.com/whcc">photo albums</a> to <a href="https://shalanah.com/mathigon">educational resources</a> and <a href="https://shalanah.com/scanifly">solar panel designs</a>. -->

-Although I've done work that touches the whole stack, user interfaces are my true love.

 I create digital products at [Livefront](https://livefront.com) in Minneapolis, MN.

 Connect: <a target="_blank" href="https://linkedin.com/in/shalanah">LinkedIn</a> <a target="_blank" href="https://bsky.app/">Bluesky</a> <a target="_blank" href="mailto:hi.shalanah@gmail.com">email</a> <a target="_blank" href="https://shalanah.com">website</a>